bump-sh/docs/src/_help/organizations/organization-access-management.md

 Bump.sh supports Single Sign-On through your identity providers, to ease who in your organization can access admin permissions.

-Our Single Sign-On feature relies on WorkOS, which supports a [wide variety of integrations](https://workos.com/docs/integrations) with third-party Identity and Access Management solutions (e.g. generic SAML, SCIM, OpenID, as well as Auth0, Okta, Keycloak, Azure AD, Google SAML and more).
+Our Single Sign-On feature relies on WorkOS, which supports a [wide variety of integrations](https://workos.com/docs/integrations) with third-party identity and access management solutions (e.g. generic SAML, SCIM, OpenID, as well as Auth0, Okta, Keycloak, Azure AD, Google SAML and more).

 Once an SSO connection is set up, a link pointing to a login page is available in the dashboard, allowing you to easily share it.